 (b) for a second or subsequent offence, not less than $200 or more than $2 000.

-112. Written authorization to terminate on breach of condition
+112. Written authorisation to terminate on breach of condition

-Without affecting the liability of any person for an offence under regulation 108(b), written authorization shall terminate immediately on the breach of any condition specified in that authorization.
+Without affecting the liability of any person for an offence under regulation 108(b), written authorisation shall terminate immediately on the breach of any condition specified in that authorisation.

-113. Person to provide information upon request
+113. Person to provide information on request

-A person shall, when requested to do so by an authorized person, provide all information within that person’s power relating to any occurrence or suspected occurrence of a forest disease.
+A person shall, when requested to do so by an authorised person, provide all information within that person’s power relating to any occurrence or suspected occurrence of a forest disease.

 Penalty: (a) for a first offence, not less than $150 or more than $1 000;